Ocean Plastic Pollution

 - Will the systems impact sea life?

+We have just finished an Environmental Impact Exploration, conducted by an external consulting agency.
+Based on the inventory of the potential environmental impacts identified in the Exploration study, we are now embarking on more robust environmental impact studies.
 Protecting the natural environment is at the heart of what we do.
 It is the driver behind our efforts to remove large amounts of plastic pollution from the world’s oceans.
-An example of this is the fact that we will use solid screens instead of nets to catch plastic debris.
+We will also use solid screens instead of nets to catch plastic debris.
 Vertebrates (like fish, marine mammals, sea turtles) will be able to swim under and around the solid screen.
 Most plankton is neutrally buoyant and therefore we anticipate the natural currents to guide the plankton under the screen and floating system.

 - How long will it take to clean up a gyre?